2lag/three/readme.md

 ### todo
- - clean main.js ( just parseMap & mapFileChange )
+ - clean main.js ( just parseMap )
    - no functions longer than 60 lines, no wider than 80-90 chars
    - split up into files more, util file, etc if needed

+ - look through again make sure funcs are less than 60 lines

+ - fix view bounds ( limit up/down & normalize movement so that holding space while looking straight down still moves up, not forward )

+ - multiply movement and looking by delta time to properly have a consistent move / look speed

  - make progress functionality cleaner w/o hardcode vals